Techtonica/curriculum/data-structures/queue.md

 ### Objective
-**Students will be able to** make asynchronous calls to an API.
+**Students will be able to** implement a queue.

 ### Specific Things To Teach
+- Things about the things
+- More things about the things
-- what is async
+  - This is a sub-thing about the things
-- threads of execution
-- APIs (e.g., Google Maps)
-- promises
+- Even more things about the things
+- Even more things about the things

 ### Materials